Opanet/Wallet/README.md

+# React native mobile wallet powered by the Opanet Platform.
 This project is a work in progress and seeks to build a react native mobile wallet which interface with [Opanet Core Wallet, Identity and Access platform](https://opanet.org).
 Fintechs and Financial Institutions will benefit from the great security features, save time and money by customizing the pre-built mobile wallet to suit the needs of their customers.
 The project is community-driven and is maintained by a team of volunteers.
 ### Supporting
 If you'd like to help support the future of the project, please consider: